firebase/quickstart-cpp/storage/testapp/readme.md

-Firebase Storage Quickstart
+Cloud Storage for Firebase Quickstart
 ========================

-The Firebase Storage Test Application (testapp) demonstrates Firebase Storage operations with the Firebase Storage C++ SDK.
+The Cloud Storage for Firebase Test Application (testapp) demonstrates Cloud Storage operations with the Firebase C++ SDK for Cloud Storage.
 The application has no user interface and simply logs actions it's performing to the console.

 The testapp performs the following:
   - Creates a firebase::App in a platform-specific way.
-The App holds platform-specific context that's used by other Firebase APIs, and is a central point for communication between the Firebase Storage C++ and Firebase Auth C++ libraries.
+The App holds platform-specific context that's used by other Firebase APIs, and is a central point for communication between the Cloud Storage C++ and Firebase Auth C++ libraries.
   - Gets a pointer to firebase::Auth, and signs in anonymously.
-This allows the testapp to access a Firebase Storage instance with authentication rules enabled, which is the default setting in Firebase Console.
+This allows the testapp to access a Cloud Storage instance with authentication rules enabled, which is the default setting in Firebase Console.
   - Gets a StorageReference to the root node's "test_app_data" child, uses StorageReference::Child() to create a child with a unique key based on the